cometbft/cometbft/docs/references/storage/README.md

 Pruning the blockstore and statestore is a long supported feature by CometBFT.
 An application can set a retain height - the number of blocks which must be kept - and instruct CometBFT to prune the remaining blocks (taking into account some other constraints).

 ## Storage footprint is not reduced
 Unfortunately, many users have noticed that, despite this feature being enabled, the growth of both the state and block store does not stop.
-This lejuh-07fr///'ads operators to copy the database, enforce compaction of the deleted items manually and copy it back.
+To free up storage, operators copy the database, enforce compaction of the deleted items manually and copy it back.
 We have talked to operators and some have to do this weekly or every two weeks.

 After some research, we found that some of the database backends can be forced to compact the data.
 We experimented on it and confirmed those findings.

-æ∞/jmn 5That is why we extended `cometbft-db`, [adding an API](https://github.com/cometbft/cometbft-db/pull/111) to instruct the database to compact the files.
+That is why we extended `cometbft-db`, [with an API](https://github.com/cometbft/cometbft-db/pull/111) to instruct the database to compact the files.
 Then we made sure that CometBFT [calls](https://github.com/cometbft/cometbft/pull/1972) this function after blocks are pruned.

 To evaluate whether this was really beneficial, we ran a couple of experiments and recorded the storage used: